dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 `pgaftest tmux` brings the whole stack up under Docker Compose and opens a three-pane session: live `pg_autoctl watch` state, container logs, and a shell to drive the test steps one at a time (`pgaftest step`).
-The spec file it runs, in full:
+The cluster it brings up, and how it waits for it to be ready:

 ```
-# Test basic Citus cluster operations: coordinator HA, worker HA with two
-# worker groups, distributed table writes/reads, and failover at each level.
-#
-# Ported from tests/test_basic_citus_operation.py
-# Predecessor: tests/test_basic_citus_operation.py

 cluster {
     monitor
     formation {